aniket-gaikwad30/Responsive-Animated-To-Do-List-App-TypeScript-CSS-/README.md

-# Responsive-Animated-To-Do-List-App-TypeScript-CSS-
-A beautiful and responsive To-Do List web app built with TypeScript and modern CSS.
-Features smooth animations, task completion, deletion, form validation, and full mobile responsiveness.
-Perfect for practicing DOM manipulation, event handling, and stylish UI design. 🚀
+# Responsive Animated To-Do List App

+This is a sleek and modern To-Do List web application built using **TypeScript** and **CSS**.
+It features smooth entry animations for tasks, mobile responsiveness, task completion toggles, and deletion with elegant UI effects.

+✅ Built with TypeScript
+✅ Responsive for all devices
+✅ Smooth animations (fade-in, hover effects)
+✅ Input validation to prevent empty tasks
+✅ Clean, maintainable code
+✅ Great for beginners learning DOM manipulation and TypeScript event handling!

+---